coldbox-modules/cbelasticsearch/docs/Indices/Data-Streams.md

 ## Create a component template

-Next we'll create a component template to  handle some custom fields and settings in our logs, as well as to assign index templates which use it to the lifecycle policy created above.
+Next we'll create a component template to

+1. handle custom fields and settings in our logs
+2. assign future index templates which use it to the lifecycle policy we created

 ```js
 var mappings = getInstance( "MappingBuilder@cbelasticsearch" )